SPONSORS

 Important Dates

-Notification of acceptance: April 26th, 2024 April 29th, 2024
+Notification of acceptance: April 28th, 2025

-Workshop: June 10th, 2024
+Workshop: June 23rd, 2025

 Submission Instructions

-Accepted papers will be included within the informal online proceedings at the website.
+Accepted papers will be included in the informal online proceedings at the website.
 Additionally, all accepted papers will be published online in the ACM Digital Library.
 Therefore, the papers must include the standard ACM copyright notice on the first page.

 Workshop Program